haseebanwar/create-react-pkg/README.md

 #### CLI Options

-You can pass [Jest CLI options](https://jestjs.io/docs/27.x/cli) to `test` script in your package.json.
+You can pass [Jest CLI options](https://jestjs.io/docs/27.x/cli) to the `test` script in your package.json.

 ```diff
   "scripts": {